 Second, there needs to be consistency in security requirements and implementations.
 There is no commercial benefit to providing highly robust set-top boxes and at the same time allowing consumers to download unprotected applications onto smart devices and consume premium content that way.
 So, content needs to be protected at the same level across all devices.

-The introduction of GlobalPlatform-certified Trusted Execution Environments (TEEs) and Trusted Applications (TAs) helps resolve these challenges.
+The introduction of GlobalPlatform-certified Trusted Execution Environments (TEEs) and Trusted Applications (TAs) is helping resolve these challenges.